Keijo (manga): Characters

 An athletic, cheerful, and energetic girl wishing to become the richest player.
 Her fighting type is "Infighter".
 Her technique, the "Vacuum Butt Cannon", can send anyone or anything far.
 She is sometimes a troublemaker and occasionally gets stuck in tough situations.
 Despite her initial loss, she learns all she can about keijo.
-She has dark blue eyes and wears a white ribbon tied in her long, dark blue hair.
+She has dark blue eyes and a long hair, and wears a white ribbon.